 Taxi drivers in BKK are notoriously picky and actually ask you where you’re going before deciding if they will bother with you.
-Their behaviour will be the cause of their own demise as Uber and Grab start taking their business away.
+Their behaviour will cause their own demise as Uber and Grab take their business away.

-If you’re staying for a while then the Skytrain travel card (Rabbit Rewards) has some pricing options that you should consider.
+If you’re staying for a while, then the Skytrain travel card (Rabbit Rewards) has some pricing options you should consider.
 The most obvious choices might not be the best.
 Find a BTS employee that speaks English and tell them your requirements (number of days, estimated travel frequency).
-They will be able to tell you the best card to use to save some money.
+They will tell you the best card to use to save some money.

 ATM Fees in Thailand